 CREDIT VOUCHER

-G.S Roa Oriental Compa d, Bhangagarh, Guv any wahati - 781005
+Oriental Company G.S Road, Bhangagarh, Guwahati - 781005

-Voucher No Date
+Voucher No. Date

-CREDITBeing A/C Amount Rs.
+CREDIT Being A/C Amount Rs.
 P

 (Rupees Only) Total:

 Accountant Manager Proprietor

 ii).
 Payment/debit Voucher:

 A payment voucher is just the opposite of a receipt voucher.
 In the above, cash/ bank was debited, while in this case, cash or bank will be credited.
 In the above case, there was an inflow of funds, while in this case, there is an outflow of funds.
 A Payment voucher is used to record a payment of cash or cheque.
 Payment vouchers are also of two types which are: